core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   The Token value T is specified by an element of 'tpi_details' within the 'tp_info' parameter, in the informative response sent to the observer clients.
 In particular, when transporting CoAP over UDP, the Token value is specified by the element 'tpi_token' (see {{ssssec-udp-transport-specific}}).

-* It MUST be sent from the same IP address SRV_ADDR and port number SRV_PORT where: i) the original Observe registration requests are sent to by the clients; and ii) the corresponding informative responses are sent from by the server (see {{ssec-server-side-informative}}).
+* It MUST be sent from the same IP address SRV_ADDR and port number SRV_PORT where the corresponding informative responses are sent from by the server (see {{ssec-server-side-informative}}).
 That is, redirection MUST NOT be used.

+  Note that, in most cases, such SRV_ADDR and SRV_PORT are those to which original observation requests are sent to by clients (see {{ssec-client-side-request}}), unless those requests are sent to a multicast address (see {{I-D.ietf-core-groupcomm-bis}}).

   The addressing information above is provided to the observer clients through the CRI specified by the element 'tpi_server' within the 'tp_info' parameter, in the informative response (see {{sssec-transport-specific-encoding}}).